Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Non-relativistic velocity bounds

-Similar to Section \ref{Expect-v}, $C_{v, i}$ is the heat capacity associated with a the kinetic energy yet now involving a single angular degree of freedom.
+Similar to our earlier velocity bound of Section \ref{Expect-v}, the effective local heat capacity $C_{v, i}$ is that associated with the kinetic energy yet now involving a single angular degree of freedom.
 Here, too, in the classical high temperature limit $C_{v,i} = k_{B}/2$.
 Thus, at sufficiently high temperatures where the equipartition theorem applies,

 Eq. (\ref{compact-v}) affords a higher moment inequality relative to that presented in \cite{bound} (in which the average $\Big|\Big\langle \frac{d{\sf{q}}_{i}^{H}}{dt} \Big\rangle\Big|$ was bounded).